2149717/dns-cache-poisoning/README.md

       https://itsfoss.com/install-kali-linux-virtualbox/

-3. Download and install windows 10 machine on virtual box using the link provided
+3. Download and install windows 10 machine on virtual box

+      follow instructions provided in the link to download and set up windows 10 machine on virtual box

       https://www.groovypost.com/howto/windows-10-install-virtualbox/